kendryte/kendryte-doc-freertos-programming-guide/en/I2C.md

-# 集成电路内置总线 (I²C)
+# I²C

 ## Overview

-I²C 总线用于和多个外部设备进行通信。多个外部设备可以共用一个 I²C 总线。
+The I²C (Inter-Integrated Circuit) bus is used to communicate with multiple external I²C devices.
+Multiple external I²C devices can share an I²C bus.

 ## Features

-I²C 模块具有以下功能:
+The I²C unit has the following features:

-- 独立的 I²C 设备封装外设相关参数
+- Independent I²C controller
-- 自动处理多设备总线争用
+- Automatic processing of multi-device bus contention
-- 支持从模式
+- Support slave mode

 ## API